The Adoption Process

 - Review some of our typical questions below to ensure that you understand and are willing and capable of taking on the responsibility of a new pet.

 - Fill out our adoption questionnaire – this can be done online or in person at one of our adoption events.

 - One of our volunteers will have a brief conversation with you to determine your needs and preferences, find out about your daily schedule, and talk about your previous experience with pets.
 This will help us determine which cat best fits with your lifestyle.

 It helps speed up the adoption process if you:

 - Understand and are willing to abide by the pet policy where you live (if appropriate).

 - Give your veterinarian permission to speak to our volunteers.

 - Have two personal references standing by, ready to talk to our volunteers.

 After the adoption is complete, we will follow up with you (usually within 2 weeks) to check how things are going and address any concerns you may have.

-Typical questions we ask potential adopters:
+Questions we may ask potential adopters: